krokozyab/ofarrow/README.md

 Transform your Oracle Fusion into a modern data platform with **no servers to manage, no containers to deploy, no infrastructure to maintain**.
 Download the Windows or macOS installer and start using the app instantly:

-🖥️ **Built-in SQL Editor & Export** - Execute ad-hoc SQL queries using the integrated editor with basic syntax highlighting and result previews, and export results directly to CSV or Excel with one click.
+🖥️ **Built-in SQL Editor & Export** - Execute ad-hoc SQL queries using the integrated editor with syntax highlightings, autocompletion and result previews, and export results directly to CSV or Excel with one click.
 ✨ **Arrow Flight SQL Protocol** - Connect from Python, R, JavaScript, Go, Rust, and more
 🌐 **HTTP REST API** - Export data with simple curl/wget commands
 📊 **Multiple Export Formats** - CSV, JSON, Excel, and Parquet with one click